Búho de Anteojos

 Spectacled Owl

-Breeding: Breeding typically occurs between March and May, but it can vary depending on the local conditions.
+Breeding: Breeding occurs between March and May, but it can vary depending on the local conditions.
 They nest in tree cavities or abandoned nests of other birds, where the female lays usually 1 to 3 eggs.
 Both parents participate in caring for the young, with the female incubating the eggs for about 30 days.

 Conservation Status: According to the IUCN the Spectacled Owl is classified as Least Concern.